Let’s talk numbers for a second: users in the U.S. are now spending over four hours a day on apps—an hour more than before the pandemic.

 - One survey for the homepage and its layout

-- Another one to gauge product experience and recommendations
+- Another one is to gauge product experience and recommendations

 - A survey that collects insights about the overall brand experience